stolostron/multicluster-observability-operator/tools/simulator/alert-forward/README.md

 ./setup-alert-forwarder.sh
 ```

-3. Check if all the alert-forwarder pod is running successfully in your cluster:
+3. Check if the alert-forwarder pod is running successfully in your cluster:

 ```bash
 $ oc -n alert-forwarder get pod